Rithish1910/Health-Insurance-app/README.md

-# 🏥 Health Insurance Cost Predictor
+# 🏥 Health Insurance app

 A simple and interactive *Streamlit web application* that predicts an individual's health insurance charges based on personal information such as age, BMI, smoking status, and more.